melissa-pan/berkeley-aisys-prelim/checkmate.md

 > What problem does this paper solve?

 - **Memory Wall**: Deep neural network training is limited by GPU memory, not computation
+    - *Activations* take up A LOT OF memory
     - Training modern DNN is memory intensive, espcially with larger batch sizes, long sequences (transformers), or deep architectures.
     - GPUs are extremely powerful at compute, but their device memory HBM is limited (16-80GB), and training can require hundreds of GBs.
 - **Scale Limitation**: Larger models and batch sizes are constrained by memory capacity